US pulling out of nuclear arms treaty with Russia

+President Donald Trump blamed the Russians for the demise of the Cold War-era pact, known as the Intermediate-Range Nuclear Forces treaty.

+"For too long," Trump said in a written statement issued by the White House, Russia has violated the treaty "with impunity, covertly developing and fielding a prohibited missile system that poses a direct threat to our allies and troops abroad."

-WASHINGTON — The Trump administration announced Friday that it is withdrawing from a treaty that has been a centerpiece of superpower arms control since the Cold War and whose demise some analysts worry could fuel a new arms race.
+The INF treaty, signed in 1987, has been a centerpiece of superpower arms control since the Cold War.
+Some analysts worry its demise could fuel a new arms race.

+Trump said that on Saturday, the U.S. will "suspend its obligations" under the treaty, meaning it will be freed from its constraints, including the testing and deployment of missiles banned by the pact.
+At the same time, the U.S. will begin the process of withdrawing from the treaty, which will be effective in six months, he said.

+He said the U.S. "has fully adhered" to the treaty for more than 30 years, "but we will not remain constrained by its terms while Russia misrepresents its actions.
+We cannot be the only country in the world unilaterally bound by this treaty, or any other."

 U.S. officials also have expressed worry that China, which is not party to the 1987 treaty, is gaining a significant military advantage in Asia by deploying large numbers of missiles with ranges beyond the treaty's limit.
 Leaving the INF treaty would allow the Trump administration to counter the Chinese, but it's unclear how it would do that.